Contact Details

 After a car accident, the first priority is to ensure everyone is safe and to call medical assistance if required.
 And when the situation is under control, it’s important to contact the insurance provider and let them know about the accident so they can begin assessing the damage and guide you through the claims process.
 The insurance company inspects the vehicle to determine whether it can be repaired or will be declared a write-off.

 When an insurance company declares a vehicle a “write-off” or “total loss,” it means the vehicle is totally damaged and cannot be repaired economically, or is unsafe to repair.
 The vehicle is usually written off after a major accident, theft, natural disaster, or major mechanical failure.
-When this situation occurs, the vehicle’s owner typically receives an insurance payout, and the damaged vehicle may be sold for parts, recycling, or scrap through car wreckers or salvage companies.
+When this situation occurs, the vehicle’s owner typically receives an insurance payout, and the damaged vehicle may be sold for parts, recycling, or scrap through car wreckers.

 By following these simple tips and tricks, you can balance the cost with the protection.
 Here are the tips for choosing the right vehicle insurance.